djipco/surface-scanmeister/README.md

 #### Remote Access

-The guided `tools/initial-setup` script can optionally install RustDesk through Pi-Apps.
+The guided `tools/setup` script can optionally install RustDesk through Pi-Apps.
 Pi-Apps is installed for the `scanmeister` user, then RustDesk is installed with:

 ```sh
 /home/scanmeister/pi-apps/manage install RustDesk
 ```

-SSH and VNC can also be enabled by the setup script when `raspi-config` is available.
+SSH can also be enabled by the setup script when `raspi-config` is available.

 #### Client Launcher